T-racey/100-days-of-code/log.md

 Still finding the intro to CSS commands a bit easier than HTML at this early stage of learning.

+&nbsp;

 ### Day 8: March 8th 2023

 **Today's Progress**:
 Continued with: Learn basic CSS by building a cafe menu Tasks 61 - 82

-Introduced to <hr> and changed line widths.
+Introduced to \<hr> and changed line widths.
 Also beginning to understand when to use a "." (dot) and when not to use a "." when selecting elements / classes to style.
-Then covered the rainbow of colors for styling <a> link properties (visited, hover, active).
+Then covered the rainbow of colors for styling

 **Thoughts:**

 Found today the easiest day so far!

+&nbsp;

 ### Day 9: March 9th 2023

 **Today's Progress**: